 Figure 5: ATLAS-1000 as Inline Deep Packet Inspection (DPI) Appliance

 Accolade is the technology leader in FPGA-based Host CPU Offload and 100% Packet Capture PCIe NIC’s and Scalable 1U Platforms.
-Accolade’s line of 1-100GE products enable 100% packet capture, flow classification, deduplication, packet filtering and more.
+Accolade’s line of 1-100GE products enable 100% packet capture, flow classification, flow shunting, deduplication, packet filtering and more.
 Our customers are global leaders in network monitoring & cybersecurity applications as well as in the network test and measurement, telecom and video stream monitoring markets.